-Except for expulsion/termination of employment, all sanctions may be combined with one or more other sanctions listed in Section VII.B.5(b)(i) or (ii) above.
+Except for expulsion/termination of enrollment or employment, all sanctions may be combined with one or more other sanctions listed in Section VII.B.6(b)(i) or (ii) above.

 (v) Additional Remedies.
-The sanctioning authority described in Section VII.B.5(a) may also identify additional remedies to address the effects of the conduct on the impacted Party.
-Remedies may include extending or making permanent any interim or safety measures.
-If a Complaining Party or Responding Party declined or did not take advantage of a specific service or resource previously offered, the College may re-offer the service as applicable or necessary.
-The Title IX Coordinator also may consider broader remedial action for the campus community, such as increased supervision or monitoring, targeted or increased education and prevention efforts, and review of policies and procedures.
-In addition, in the Title IX Coordinator may refer any matter raised, but not addressed hereunder, that may potentially violate any other College policy, rule, or procedure to the appropriate College officials to address such matters, irrespective of the finding under this Policy.
+The Sanctioning Official may also identify additional remedies to address the effects of the conduct on the impacted Party.
+Remedies may include extending or making permanent any interim supportive measures.
+If a Complainant or Respondent declined or did not take advantage of a specific service or resource previously offered, the College may re-offer the service as applicable or necessary.
+The Title IX Coordinator also may consider broader remedial action for the College community, such as increased supervision or monitoring, targeted or increased education and prevention efforts, and review of policies and procedures.
+In addition, in the Title IX Coordinator may refer any matter raised, but not addressed hereunder, that may potentially violate any other College policy, rule, or procedure, including, but not limited to the Equal Opportunity and Discriminatory Harassment Policy, to the appropriate College officials to address such matters, irrespective of the finding under this Policy.

-6. Notification, Implementation and Enforcement of Investigation Outcome
+7. Notification of Investigation Outcome

-Upon completion of Sections VII.B.4 or 5, as necessary, the Title IX Coordinator will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.
-The Title IX Coordinator will also inform other College officials with a legitimate educational or employment interest about the outcome of the finding.
-As a general matter, those other College officials will include the following:
+Upon completion of Sections VII.B.5 or 6, as necessary, the Title IX Coordinator will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.
+The Title IX Coordinator will also inform other College officials with a legitimate educational or employment interest about the outcome of the disciplinary proceeding.
+As a general matter, those other College officials will include, but are not limited to, the following:

-- If a student has been found responsible the student's class dean and other appropriate College officials. - If a member of the Teaching Faculty has been found responsible the individual's department chair, the director of any appropriate academic program and, if applicable, one or more class deans. - If an exempt employee other than Teaching Faculty has been found responsible the individual's direct supervisor. - If a non-exempt employee has been found responsible the individual's direct supervisor.
+- If a student has been found responsible the student's class dean and other appropriate College officials. - If a faculty member has been found responsible the individual's department chair, the director of any appropriate academic program and, if applicable, one or more class deans. - If an exempt employee other than faculty member has been found responsible the individual's direct supervisor. - If a non-exempt employee has been found responsible the individual's direct supervisor.